-The Class Teacher is responsible for:

-- Making sure that all children have access to outstanding teaching with a broad and balanced curriculum that is differentiated to meet your child's individual needs. - Monitoring the progress of your child and identifying, planning and delivering any additional support your child may need. - Co-creating individualised Provision Plans, for children with an EHC Plan (Education, Health and Care Plan) and children with high levels of need where an EHCP might not yet be in place together with the SENCO.
-These are shared with and reviewed with parents at least once each term. - Ensuring that all members of staff working with your child are aware of your child's individual needs and/or conditions and what support best works for them in order for them to make progress.
-This may involve the use of additional adult, specialist support staff and individually planned work and resources. - Ensuring they adhere to the SEND Information Report and SEND Policy and that this is fully reflected in their teaching.
+Published: November 2023 Next review date: November 2024 Following review: November 2025 who are the best people to tark at the school about your child's difficulties with learning/ special Educational Needs/Disability (SEND)?
+How can you talk to them about your child if you need to?
+Class Teacher The Class Teacher is responsible for: Your child's class teacher is the first point of contact. • Making sure that all children have access to outstanding teaching with a broad and balanced curriculum that is adapted to meet your child's individual needs. • Monitoring the progress of your child and identifying, planning and delivering any additional support your child may need. • Co-creating individualised Provision Plans, for children with an EHC Plan (Education, Health and Care Plan) and children with high levels of need where an EHCP might not yet be in place together with the SENCO.
+These are shared with and reviewed with parents at least once each term. • Ensuring that all members of staff working with your child are aware of your child's individual needs and/or conditions and what support best works for them in order for them to make progress.
+This may involve the use of additional adult, specialist support staff and individually planned work and resources. • Ensuring they adhere to the SEND Information Report and SEND Policy and that this is fully reflected in their teaching.